Assassin's Creed Odyssey: Sales

 In its week of release, physical sales were down 25% when compared to Origins.
 In the US the first week of sales were pacing better than any other title of the series on the current generation of consoles.
 Ubisoft said that digital sales of the game were 45% of all sales, which was up by 10 percentage points over the previous year's Assassin's Creed Origins.
+According to Ubisoft, Assassin's Creed Odyssey achieved the best launch-week sales in the franchise's history for the eighth console generation, surpassing Assassin's Creed Origins, which had doubled Assassin's Creed Syndicates sales over their respective first 10 days.
 It was the third best-selling video game in the US in October 2018, only behind Call of Duty: Black Ops 4 and Red Dead Redemption II.
 More than 10 million units of the game had been sold by March 2020.
 Revenue earned from microtransactions was 170% higher in Odyssey when compared to that of Origins.

-Accolades
+Awards

 Sequel

 A sequel, titled Assassin's Creed Valhalla, set during the Viking expansion across Europe, was released in November 2020 for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X and Series S. A major update for Odyssey and Valhalla was released on December 14, 2021, which offers free downloadable content for both games.
 The first part of the content, titled "Those Who Are Treasured", is available in Odyssey and serves as a conclusive epilogue to the Eagle Bearer's journey in the period of Classical Greece.
 The second part, titled "A Fated Encounter," is a crossover mission in Valhalla which explores the ties between the game's protagonist, Eivor Varinsdottir, and Kassandra as the canonical Eagle Bearer following the events of "Those Who Are Treasured".